YuanjieZhao/vimrc/README.md

 2. readability
 3. minimalism (avoid unnecessary configurations and plugins)

 The color scheme I'm using is `solarized`, which I think is the best for readability.
-For this color scheme to work effectively, put `solarized.vim` under the directory `.vim/colors`
+For this color scheme to work effectively, put the file `solarized.vim` under the directory `.vim/colors`

 ### Caution